sebastianbergmann/money/README.md

 Simply add a dependency on `sebastian/money` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

-Here is a minimal example of a `composer.json` file that just defines a dependency on Money 1.2:
+Here is a minimal example of a `composer.json` file that just defines a dependency on Money:

     {
         "require": {
-            "sebastian/money": "1.2.*"
+            "sebastian/money": "*"
         }
     }